 After the award program and performance period have ended, supporting documentation, financial records, and other documents may be subject to future review.
-TBCP recipients must provide NOAA/NTIA Inspectors General (IG), access to all records that are pertinent to the Federal award to make audits, examinations, and transcripts.
-NOAA/NTIA will provide advance notice in a timely and reasonable manner to allow the recipient time to engage in interviews and discussions related to the award documentation (2 CFR § 200.337).
-Per 2 CFR § 200.334, "records pertinent to a Federal award must be retained for a period of three years from the date of submission of the final expenditure report," and may be required to be retained for a longer period in accord with the exceptions listed in 2 CFR § 200.334(a)-(f).
+TBCP Recipients must provide NOAA and/or NTIA Inspectors General (IG) access to all records that are pertinent to the federal award to make audits, examinations, and transcripts.
+NOAA and/or NTIA will provide advance notice in a timely and reasonable manner to allow the Recipient time to engage in interviews and discussions related to the award documentation (2 CFR § 200.33714).
+Per 2 CFR § 200.33415, "...records pertinent to a Federal award must be retained for a period of three years from the date of submission of the final expenditure report or, for Federal awards that are renewed quarterly or annually, from the date of the submission of the quarterly or annual financial report, respectively, as reported to the Federal awarding agency or pass-through entity in the case of a subrecipient..." and may be required to be retained for a longer period in accordance with the exceptions listed in 2 CFR § 200.334(a)-(f)16.

-Figure 6: Records Retention Documents
+Figure 4: Records Retention Documents

-TBCP recipients are advised to retain these documents after closeout, to include but may not be limited to:
+TBCP Recipients are advised to retain these documents after closeout, to include but may not be limited to:

 - Award package;

-- Financial Records;
+- Financial records;

 - Evidence of program accomplishments;

-- Progress Reports;
+- Progress reports;

 - Audit follow-up records;

 - Monitoring records;

+- Written determinations and preapprovals between NOAA and/or NTIA and TBCP Recipient;

+- Records supporting all costs charge to the award;

+- Procurement records;